-Lost or stolen keys must be reported immediately to the Public Safety Department, as well as the Campus Facilities Manager.
+Lost or stolen keys must be reported immediately to the Department of Public Safety, as well as t h e Campus Facilities Manager.
 The safety and security of the College relies upon its key holders to maintain the integrity of the system.